AndresRTejedor/Mold/docs/source/example_LM_mw.md

 The optimal radius is calculated by running a simulation of a single well and sweeping the well radii for a fixed depth of $8k_BT$.
 The largest value of the radius at which the occupancy is still below $100\%$ at a depth of $8k_BT$ is considered to be the optimal radius.
 For well radius larger than the optimal one, two or more particles can enter in a well.
-Please note that for the lattice mold technique a extrapolation is performed to a larger value of the radius than that used in the calculation (in contrast with the [mold integration method](https://andresrtejedor.github.io/Mold/example_MI_lj.html#))
+Please note that for the lattice mold technique a extrapolation is performed to a larger value of the radius than that used in the calculation (in contrast with the [Mold Integration method](https://andresrtejedor.github.io/Mold/example_MI_lj.html#))
 For the current example we extrapolate to $r_{w,0}=1.32Å$ (see figure below, red vertical line).

 ![Step-2](../figs/LatticeMold/Fig2.png "Opt_Rad")

+Please note that for reproducing this calculation we recommend to use the configuration with a single well.
+You can manually remove 38 potential wells from the configuration file `39mold.lmp` to generate such configuration.

-## Well occupancy curves
+## Well occupancy curves (thermodynamic integration)

 The calculation of the well occupancy for different well radii under the optimal radius consists of the following steps: